 Watching the 8-minute YouTube video of Delta Airlines personnel explaining to the Schear family why they must remove their 18-month-old son from his “paid seat” is nothing short of infuriating.
-But while the video and articles circulating about it are creating enough confusion about what FAA regulations—and airline recommendations, including Delta’s—are regarding the use of car seats on airplanes, there is a bigger picture that I don’t hear being discussed—not by the Delta employees, not by the media, and not by the outraged parents and travelers, all of whom have had a part in making this clip go viral.
-I feel it’s critically important at times like this for parents and airline employees to understand the facts behind a widely publicized situation like this, especially going forward with future travel plans.
+But while the video and articles circulating about it are creating enough confusion about what FAA regulations and airline recommendations, including Delta’s, are regarding the use of car seats on airplanes, there is a bigger picture that I don’t hear being discussed, not by the Delta employees, not by the media, and not by the outraged parents and travelers–all of whom have had a part in making this clip go viral.
+At times like this, I feel it’s critically important for parents and airline employees to understand the facts behind the widely publicized situation, especially before families go forward with future travel plans.

 First, Let’s Clear the Air About What Delta Got Wrong:

 Yes, the Delta employee has got her facts all wrong in telling the parents, “He can’t occupy a seat because he’s two years or younger.
-That’s FAA regulations,” she says.
+That’s FAA regulations.”
 First of all, children can only fly as “lap children” (for free on domestic flights or generally 10% on international flights) BEFORE their second birthdays.
-Any two-year-old, including the one the Schears flew with, is required to be in its own paid seat and is not allowed to fly on a lap—at least not during taxi, takeoff, or landing (but it wasn’t their two-year-old they were asking to fly on a lap).
+Any two-year-old, including the unmentioned child the Schears flew with, is required to be in its own paid seat and is not allowed to fly on a lap—at least not during taxi, takeoff, or landing (but it wasn’t their two-year-old Delta personnel were asking to fly on a lap).

 As Delta states on its own website, “We want you and your children to have the safest, most comfortable flight possible.
 For kids under the age of two, we recommend you purchase a seat on the aircraft and use an approved child safety seat.”
 Saying the child could not fly in the seat because he was too young to fly in a car seat was just plain incorrect, and holding up the flight and bullying the parents in front of the passengers over that false claim is terrible.